openghg/openghg/doc/source/api/index_devapi.rst

 ===========================

 The functions and methods documented in this section are the internal workings of the OpenGHG library.
 They are subject to change without warning due to the early stages of development of the project.

-Normal users should not use any of the function shown here directly as their functionality may change.
+.. warning:: Normal users should not use any of the functions shown here directly as they may be removed or their functionality may change.

 modules
 =======